-All internship placements must go through a Departmental review and approval before the student is allowed to start.
+Prior to starting an internship placement, all internships must undergo a Departmental review and approval.
 Students are required to complete 120 logged hours at internship placement, along with weekly journal entries and a final paper.
-The supervisor must sign off on all documents.
-All documents will be reviewed via Canvas.
-Students are allowed 6 credits of internship (or two courses of 3 credits each) as film electives, but if enrolling in two internships, it cannot be for the same company, nor can it be during the same semester.
+The supervisor must sign off on all documents which are reviewed via an online folder.
+Students are allowed 6 credits of internship (or two 3 credits courses each) as film electives.
+If enrolling in two internships, it cannot be for the same company or during the same semester.
 Students are not allowed to intern at a location where they previously worked.